 A Templestowe girl, Joyce feels very at home in Eltham.
 In her spare time, she loves travel, cooking, yoga, and walks with her labrador.

 Tim graduated from Flinders University in 2013.
 He has worked across metro and rural South Australia, rural Victoria, and Cairns before settling into general practice in Eltham.

 He has special interests in dermatology, skin cancers, and minor procedures.
 In 2019 Tim underwent additional training on facial skin surgery in the USA.

 Outside of work Tim plays baseball, enjoys hiking, free-diving, and wine tasting (in moderation!)

-We are pleased to announce Dr Fiona Lai will be joining us in August 2020
+We are pleased to announce Dr Fiona Lai who will join us in August 2020

 Fiona graduated from Medicine with first class honours at the University of Melbourne.
 Following graduation, she has worked in various hospitals including The Royal Melbourne Hospital and Western Health before deciding on general practice.